-KPMG’s Governance & Sustainability team released a report titled “Board Evaluation – Mutual Admiration or Thoughtful Reflection”, which sheds insights on the thinking, approaches and practices associated with the board evaluation exercise based on the disclosures from 581 listed companies in Malaysia as well as anecdotes and first-hand insights gathered from the marketplace.
+The Digital BEE Tool was developed conjointly with insights from the “Board Evaluation – Mutual Admiration or Thoughtful Reflection” report, which analyzes disclosure from 581 listed companies in Malaysia, as well as anecdotes and first-hand insights gathered from the marketplace.

 The report also noted that 82% of independent directors in Large Companies have not exceeded the 9 years tenure yardstick and this is aligned with the notion that long tenures of independent directors and familiarity may erode the board’s objectivity.

-Download the report here.
+Read the report here.